bertinkambale/My_portfolio/README.md

 # 📖 My_portfolio <a name="about-project"></a>

-**My_portfolio** is a.web site that show all abilities taht i have in creating website using css and html ..
+**My_portfolio** is a.web site that show all abilities taht i have in creating website using css and html, apart from that you can find it on the web it is already deployed..

 ## 🛠 Built With <a name="built-with"></a>
 -CSS